mihainem/tictactoe/Readme.md

 ## Features
 - [x] 3x3 grid.
-- [ ] Tap/Click on cells to place X or O.
+- [x] Tap/Click on cells to place X or O.
-- [ ] Win/Lose/Draw logic for the game.
+- [x] Win/Lose/Tie logic for the game.
 - [ ] Score Progression.
 - [ ] Reset board.
 - [ ] Reset Score.
 - [ ] Play button to start a new match.
 - [ ] Settings button to open settings menu.
+- [ ] Show Win/Lose/Tie

 ### Settings menu
 - [ ] Tap outside the popup to close the settings.